jcorbaley/Netflix-Recommendation-Engine/README.md

-# Fake News Detection
+# Netflix-Recommendation-Engine

-This is a program created to determine in a news article is fake or real.
+This is a recommendation engine created with a Netflix dataset.